These light and fluffy classic potato gnocchi are flavored with freshly grated nutmeg and are served with a hearty cinnamon clove beef Stroganoff.

 - Bring a large pot of water to a rolling boil.

-- Add half of the gnocchi and cook until they float to the surface (1 – 2 minutes).
+- Add half of the gnocchi and cook until they float to the surface (1 to 2 minutes).

-- Spoon the gnocchi out and into a bowl and cook the remaining half in the same fashion.
+- Transfer the gnocchi into a bowl using a slotted spoon and cook the remaining half in the same fashion.